 All the best betting sites here:

-- Broad coverage of the main esports titles
+- Great coverage of the top-tier esports titles

 - Competitive odds on top esports matches